 The charge of teacher education at a research-intensive university is to prepare teachers for their responsibilities as educators in both local and global contexts.

-The UBC Faculty of Education at the University of British Columbia provides programs in both initial and continuing teacher education that foreground disciplined professional inquiry while complementing the best of current classroom practice with the results of recent research on teaching and learning.
-Therefore, the Faculty is committed to preparing teachers who will be knowledgeable, skilful, flexible, and compassionate members of the profession guided by a sense of social and ethical responsibility in relation to their students and the wider society.
+The UBC Faculty of Education provides programs in both initial and continuing teacher education that foreground disciplined professional inquiry while complementing the best of current classroom practice with the results of recent research on teaching and learning.
+Therefore, the Faculty is committed to preparing educators who will be knowledgeable, capable, flexible, and compassionate members of the profession guided by a sense of social and ethical responsibility in relation to their students and the wider society.